Divided drive (locomotive): Alfred de Glehn

-Alfred de Glehn introduced a successful divided drive 2-(2-2)-0 compound based on Webb's ideas,.
+Alfred de Glehn introduced a successful divided drive 2-(2-2)-0 compound based on Webb's ideas.

-Use in the UK
+Use in the United Kingdom

 Dugald Drummond of the London and South Western Railway used divided drive (not very successfully) in his simple expansion T7 and E10 Classes of 4-2-2-0.
 In the latter two instances the divided drive was adopted to allow the driving wheels to be spaced more widely than normal without the need for long coupling rods.
 This enabled an extra-long firebox.

 Divided drive could also be used on simple expansion locomotives with coupled driving wheels.

 The NER Class X (LNER Class T1) 4-8-0T shunting engines designed by Wilson Worsdell for the North Eastern Railway had three cylinders with divided drive.
 Similarly Richard Maunsell of the Southern Railway (Great Britain) designed the SR Lord Nelson class with divided drive between the front coupled axle for the inside cylinders and the middle coupled axle for the outside cylinders 'to give better weight distribution and reduced hammer blow'.

 Sir Nigel Gresley of the London and North Eastern Railway (LNER) used divided drive on his B17 class 4-6-0 for hauling passenger services on the severely weight restricted Great Eastern Main Line.
 Gresley's successors Edward Thompson and Arthur Peppercorn both adopted divided drive on their larger designs as a consequence of their wish to overcome the maintenance problems associated with the Gresley conjugated valve gear.